Nitrogen fixation: artificial lightning, bird poop, and how kudzu grew out of control

 🐦 + 💩: white gold of the seas

 Nitrogen-containing mineral deposits (historically known by the vague term ‘niter’) crystalise on cave walls, of which potassium nitrate (‘saltpeter’) was extensively mined for gunpowder and fertiliser.
 In these caves, it wasn’t only the mineral deposits that were a source of nitrates, but also the bat droppings.
 The volume of bat poo available pales in comparison to islands covered in bird poo, which was harvested by people of the Andes mountain region who it called guano.
 Since nitrates dissolve in water, dry conditions were needed for rich guano deposits, so it only piled up on certain islands.
-In the 19th century, Europeans used their vast shipping infrastructure to run a guano industry that fervently extract hundreds of thousands of tonnes of the fertiliser for intensive agricultural use.
+In the 19th century, Europeans used their vast shipping infrastructure to run a guano industry that fervently extracted hundreds of thousands of tonnes of the fertiliser for intensive agricultural use.
 This made intensive agriculture reliant on a few islands.
 This led to war between Spain and its former colonies for the Chincha guano islands.

 Hard labour is still performed to extract guano from the droppings of 4 million birds on Peruvian islands, where it is stacked in giant sacks among the throng of cormorants.
 Guano was also vital to American farming; causing the to U.S. pass the Guano Islands Act, allowing any U.S. citizen who stumbles upon an uninhabited guano island to seize it on behalf of federal government.
 The U.S. acquired many islands this way (often transiently, just to extract guano), including the Midway Atoll of the Battle of Midway fame.
 The Guano Islands Act is still in force, for any Americans brave enough to venture in search of new islands to claim.